- If I am not available, who can enroll my student?

 Only parents or guardians that have currently or previously enrolled students will have an Infinite Campus account.
 New parents or guardians will create an account when they access online enrollment for the first time.
 Those who already have an account can access this Lost Password Form to retrieve their username and/or password.
 If you need further assistance, call (608) 663-4957.
-You will be asked few questions to verify who you are in order to receive your username and password.
+You will be asked a few questions to verify who you are in order to receive your username and password.

-You will be allowed to complete the registration/enrollment process but will be asked to bring proof as soon as you have it.
+You will be allowed to complete the registration/enrollment process but will be asked to provide proof as soon as you have it.
 If you do not have proof of residency or age you may be asked to visit the enrollment office to sign an affidavit or work with the enrollment office to provide some kind of proof.

 - How and when can I pay for the registration fees?